Roman Egypt [39+ Coins]

 Vogt II (1924), Alexandrinischen, p.
 140 (this coin cited).

-Over a century ago, Milne’s (1918, JSTOR 370158), hypothesized that these legend break variants represented “The Shops of the Roman Mint of Alexandria.”
+Over a century ago, Milne (1918, “The Shops of the Roman Mint of Alexandria,” JSTOR 370158), hypothesized that variants in Gordian III’s legend breaks represented different workshops.
 To my knowledge, no one ever took up the question (or even cataloged the variations).
 However, the new edition of Emmett will reportedly catalog the legend breaks, citing this coin & the Col. Curtis specimen (personal communication, 2023).

 Philip I Potin Tetradrachm (24.5mm., 13.8og), 245/6 CE.
 Eagle, L Γ (Year 3).